 The Rory Meyers Children’s Adventure Garden encompasses several galleries, each designed to be age-specific, but not age-restrictive.
 This amazing new garden sits on the hillside overlooking beautiful White Rock Lake.
 The spectacular view encourages children to take in the beauty of nature while unlocking its mysteries.

 Please note that during the school year some Children's Adventure Garden galleries are occasionally reserved for school groups.
 See schedule below.

-No galleries are currently reserved.
+No galleries closed